Transposed Poisson structures: Open questions

 \begin{question} Is the universal multiplicative enveloping algebra of a free transposed Poisson field a free ideal ring? \end{question}

 Multiplicative enveloping algebras are often much simpler than the algebras themselves, and in the case where the variety is not obvious, they can help a lot.
-So, a basis of the universal enveloping algebra $P^e$ of a free Poisson algebra $P$ is constructed and it is proved that the left dependency of a finite number of elements of $P^e$ over $P^e$ is algorithmically recognizable \cite{u12}.
-So it's useful to label the following question.
+A basis of the universal enveloping algebra ${\rm P}^e$ of a free Poisson algebra ${\rm P}$ was constructed and it was proved that the left dependency of a finite number of elements of ${\rm P}^e$ over ${\rm P}^e$ is algorithmically recognizable \cite{u12}.
+The last results motivate the following question.

-\begin{question}[Vladimir Dotsenko] Construct a basis of the universal enveloping algebra $TP^e$ of a free transposed Poisson algebra $TP$.
-Is left dependency of a finite number of elements of $TP^e$ over $TP^e$ algorithmically recognizable? \end{question}
+\begin{question}[Vladimir Dotsenko] Construct a basis of the universal enveloping algebra ${\rm TP}^e$ of a free transposed Poisson algebra ${\rm TP}$.
+Is left dependency of a finite number of elements of ${\rm TP}^e$ over ${\rm TP}^e$ algorithmically recognizable? \end{question}

 It is known that each Novikov-Poisson algebra under commutator product on non-associative multiplication gives a transposed Poisson algebra \cite{bai20}.
 Let us say that a transposed Poisson algebra is special if it can be embedded into a Novikov-Poisson algebra relative to the commutator bracket.
 Similarly, let us say that a transposed Poisson algebra is $D$-special (from ``differentially'') if it embeds into a commutative algebra with a derivation relative to the bracket $[x,y]=\mathfrak D(x)y-x\mathfrak D(y).$ Obviously, every $D$-special transposed Poisson algebra is a special one.
-It is known, that the class of special Jordan algebras (i.e. embedded into associative algebras relative to the multiplication $x \circ y =xy+yx$) is a quasivariety, but it is not a variety of algebras \cite{sverchkov}.
-On the other hand, the class of all special Gelfand-Dorfman algebras (i.e. embedded into Poisson algebras with derivation relative to the multiplication $x \circ y =xd(y)$) is closed with respect to homomorphisms and thus forms a variety \cite{ks21}.
+It is known too that the class of special Jordan algebras (i.e. embedded into associative algebras relative to the multiplication $x \circ y =xy+yx$) is a quasivariety, but it is not a variety of algebras \cite{sverchkov}.
+On the other hand, the class of all special Gelfand-Dorfman algebras (i.e., embedded into Poisson algebras with derivation relative to the multiplication $x \circ y =xd(y)$) is closed concerning homomorphisms and thus forms a variety \cite{ks21}.
 The last results motivate the following question.

-\begin{question}[Pavel Kolesnikov] Whether the class of special (resp., $D$-special) transposed Poisson algebras forms a variety or a quasivariety? \end{question}
+\begin{question}[Pavel Kolesnikov] Does the class of special (resp., $D$-special) transposed Poisson algebras form a variety or a quasivariety? \end{question}